Data Quantity in Kibana

 aggregate data over date.
 When done, click on the Update

-right corner of the panel to apply the changes.
+button on the bottom right corner of the panel to apply the

 Also, don't forget to select a time window from the top right corner of the page.
 By default, it's set to show the data from the last 15 minutes.
 But for most cases, there is not enough data to plot and you will get an empty graph.
 Here I set the time range to the past 15 weeks instead: